 Cat comb – Although you need nothing fancy to comb your cat’s hair, you can’t use your comb in grooming cats too.
 The cat comb should remove mats and dead hairs while polishing your cat’s hair at the same time.

-Tip: There are grooming cats comb vacuum attachments you can get that comb and remove dead cat hairs at the same time.
+Tip: There are grooming cats to comb vacuum attachments you can get that comb and remove dead cat hairs at the same time.

 Nail clip and scissors – It’ll help you by a mile if you get a specialized guillotine style cat nail clip.
 And, a pair of very sharp, thin scissors should be handy to cut excess cat hairs in case of a Persian cat, too.